So you’re wondering how binary code works, eh?

 Let’s calculate the values for the powers of two for each digit and add them together:

-So, we end up with the correct number that we wanted to display in binary.
+So, we end up with the correct number that we wanted to display in binary: 216.

 Clearly, we do need a few more digits than we did with the decimal system, but the value of the number is exactly the same.
-And that is all that matters!
+And that’s what we wanted to achieve!

-But all in all, even though the fundamental idea of having just two states representing two values, either “on” or “off”, the binary system is just as good as the decimal system for displaying numbers.
+But even though the fundamental idea of having just two states representing two values, either “on” or “off”, the binary system is just as good as the decimal system for displaying numbers.

-But how about other sorts of information, like text, images, or audio?
+But how does binary code work for other sorts of information, like text, images, or audio?

-Well, as it turns out, all of these types of information can also be represented in binary, too!
+Well, as it turns out, all of these types of information can also be represented in binary code, too!

 That way, we can represent any word or paragraph of text as a sequence of these numbers.
 A computer can then store these numbers as information using the “on” or “off” signals.

-So whenever you are reading text on your phone or your computer, what you see on your screen is based on a system like this.
+So whenever you are reading text on your phone or your computer, what you see on your screen is based on binary code like this.